Snap SDK

 });

-For a native application to participate with Snap SDK, Snap SDK must launch the application.
-This is accomplished by using the launch function and its parameter, LaunchOptions.
+For a desktop application to participate with Snap SDK, Snap SDK must launch the application.
+This is accomplished by calling launch, passing in its parameter, LaunchOptions.

 to the executable file, a unique string clientId